Gas prices in Las Vegas Valley continue to fall

 Despite gas price volatility, De Haan foresees the Las Vegas average “falling under $5 in just maybe a week or two.”

-“I would hope that prices could continue declining for two or three weeks but beyond that,” he added, “he third week from now is when it gets a little bit more hazy.”
+“I would hope that prices could continue declining for two or three weeks but beyond that,” he added, “The third week from now is when it gets a little bit more hazy.”

 Not only are gas prices going down, the price of oil barrels have dropped as well.
 According to a report released by AAA on July 18, the price of oil barrels is in the mid-90s, “almost at the point where we were at a year ago,” said Treanor.